ctz/graviola/README.md

 *High quality*: Graviola incorporates assembler routines from the [s2n-bignum] project.
-These have been formally proven to be memory safe, free of side channels (at the architectural level), and to correctly implement the desired mathematical operation.
+These have been formally proven to correctly implement the desired mathematical operation.

 *Fast*: Graviola beats or is competitive with other cryptography libraries for Rust.
 See [performance comparison][performance].